Qiskit/qiskit-serverless/README.md

 #### Prepare infrastructure

-In a root folder of this project you can find `docker-compose.yml` file, which is configured to run all necessary services for quickstart tutorials.
+In the root folder of this project you can find `docker-compose.yml` file, which is configured to run all necessary services for quickstart tutorials.

 Run in a root folder